 A prized item for any collector, this wool rug is priced at $60,000.
 It's for sale at NYC antique rug dealer, Doris Leslie Blau's website.
 You can also inquire about renting it.

-This classic, oversized floral design by William Morris features tan and beige thistle blooms with crimson accents, scrolling leaves and meandering vines in cream, blue-gray and dark green against a navy background.
-This rug is available in four sizes ranging by the foot:
+This classic, floral design by William Morris features botanicals, scrolling leaves, and meandering vines against a black background surrounded by a raspberry boarder.
+This rug is available in eight sizes ranging by the foot:

-Made from hand-knotted wool, you can find this rug at Burke Décor.
+Made from hand-knotted wool, you can find this rug at The Mission Motif.

 Field Lilies Rug